1. Optimized GitHub Documentation

 NFTs, or non-fungible tokens, are provably unique tokens used by creators like Beeple to sell digital art, artists like RAC to sell exclusive music, metaverse games like Decentraland to sell virtual real estate, and so much more.

-Because of their collectible appeal, NFTs are a popular option for startups looking to engage their fans, give them a piece of history, and raise money.
+A potential new medium for Web3 content marketing, NFTs are a popular option for startups looking to engage their fans, give them a piece of history, and raise money.

 When you're building a Massive Multiplayer Online Role-Playing Game (MMORPG) like Star Atlas, it will take years to bring their open-world game to market.